The 22-year-old vocalist won Gabrielle Union's golden buzzer after his first AGT audition, which aired this past May.

 "As long as Kodi is playing music, recording music, and performing live, he is in his happy place," Tina told GoodHousekeeping.com.

-His incredible talents have earned him invitations to sing at several prestigious venues, including Carnegie Hall in New York City.
+His incredible talents have earned him invitations to perform at several prestigious venues, including Carnegie Hall in New York City.

 "When you're autistic, it's really hard to do what everybody else does.
 It actually has saved his life, playing music," Tina said during the season 14 premiere.

-Looking ahead, Kodi will get a shot at the winning title during the live shows starting on August 13.
-But even if Kodi doesn't walk away the winner of season 14, Tina is sure that he'll continue to shine through music and will forever be grateful to AGT for the experience of a lifetime.
+And now that Kodi walked away as the winner of season 14, Tina is sure that he'll continue to shine through music and will forever be grateful to AGT for the experience of a lifetime.

 "When AGT gave Kodi a box filled with his golden confetti, he literally carried that box around with him wherever he went for like three days," Tina explained.
 "It was, I think, one of the happiest moments in Kodi's life."